 Human Connections

 Our English word leech is closely related to an ancient German word for "physician."
-For centuries, doctors treated various ailments by reducing the volume of blood in the patient’s body, and one way to do this was by attaching leeches, which gently removed that blood.
+For centuries, doctors treated various ailments by reducing the volume of blood in the patient’s body.
+One way to perform this bloodletting was to attach leeches, which gently removed that blood.
 Today, surgeons use the anticoagulants of leeches to keep blood flowing in reattached body parts.
-And the noun leech has also come to mean anyone or anything that hangs onto another for advantage, the way an external parasite does.

 Ecosystem Connections